Tips for writing. (CC BY-SA 2.0 by jvleis)

 Some of the tips reflect topics I’ve covered before.
 Others I will cover in the future.
 And some are just obvious!
 But they are all things I watch out for or use in my own writing.

-You can think of this post as a teaser for the writing course itself.
-Subscribe to my mailing list to be sure to find out when the course becomes live.
+You can think of this post as a teaser for such a writing course itself.
+Subscribe to my mailing list to be sure to find out when and if the course becomes live.

 And if you have an interest in the course, leave a comment.
 Let me know what would help you most in your product management writing.